ubccr/grendel-images/README.md

 built.
 Note: we currently use a fork of mkosi which includes some bug fixes not available in the upstream repo.

+## Pre-build test images

+You can find pre-build images for use with testing grendel [here](https://github.com/ubccr/grendel-images/releases).
+DO NOT use these images in production.
+Default root password is: ilovelinux

 ## Requirements

 - CentOS 8 / systemd 233 (or newer)